Texas judge to consider banning abortion pill in US

-The groups, led by the Texas-based Alliance for Hippocratic Medicine, are asking conservative U.S. District Judge Matthew Kacsmaryk in Amarillo for a preliminary order halting sales of the drug while their lawsuit proceeds.
+Dozens of journalists and people planning to attend the hearing gathered before dawn outside the federal courthouse in Amarillo.
+The Texas-based Alliance for Hippocratic Medicine and other groups are asking U.S. District Judge Matthew Kacsmaryk for a preliminary order halting sales of the drug while their lawsuit proceeds.

+The hearing is scheduled to begin at 9 a.m. local time (1400 GMT).
+Protests, organized in part by the feminist organization Women's March, are expected outside the courthouse.

 The groups sued the U.S. Food and Drug Administration in November, contending the agency used an improper process when it approved mifepristone in 2000 and did not adequately consider the drug's safety when used by girls under age 18 to terminate a pregnancy.